Exposing False Biblical Teachings

 "Misconception" of the Church of Christ (List)

-HERE YOU WILL FIND a list of the common misconceptions and controversial claims against our church and our doctrines.
+HERE YOU WILL find a list of the common misconceptions and controversial claims against our church and our doctrines.

 Is Jesus Christ God?
 (List)